mubarak-mohamed/mubarak-mohamed/README.md

 <h3>  💻&nbsp; More About Me :</h3>

-- 🌟 I'm a web developer, data analyst, and student.
+- 🌟 I am a web developer and a university student CS.
 - 🚀 Currently, I'm developing my website at [Zool Techno](https://www.zool-techno.com)
 - 🕸️ Focused on building tools to enhance developer productivity.
 - 🔍 Passionate about exploring new technologies, especially in data science.